NCAR/jedi_wrfhydro_workflow/docs/YAML_files.md

 geometry:
   input_file: /path/to/geometry/file e.g. /site_09253000/Domain/geometry_nwm_long_range.nc
 ```
+## Localication Parameters
 This section specifies the observation localization method and parameters.
-It basically controls the degree which nearby observations have impact on DA at the forecast grid cell.
+It basically controls the degree of which nearby observations have impact on the DA at a forecast grid cell.
 ```
   - localization method: Horizontal SOAR
       lengthscale: 250e3